 You are probably thinking that the best time to move is whenever you have the money for your security deposit of down payment, as well as enough left over to cover hiring movers, right?
 Well, if you put a little thought into the day you choose to move, you could save yourself a lot of money.
 Many people assume that movers have a flat rate that they charge everyone year-round.
 This is not true.
 Not to mention, certain times of the week, month and year, movers get overbooked.
-This means that they are in a huge rush to move onto the next job so there is greater risk of something getting damaged.
+This means that they are in a huge rush to move onto the next job so there is a greater risk of something getting damaged.

 Know Which Days to Avoid